 Traditional printing is based on the simple technology of plates.
 These plates are constructed of aluminum, which transfers a specific image onto a “blanket” made of rubber.
 Once pressed into the rubber, the blanket is then rolled over a blank sheet of paper.
 The term “offset” is used due to the fact that the ink isn’t directly put onto the paper.
 Many consider offset printing the best solution for those who are looking for printing in large quantities.
 The process is also considered superior to other methods because it provides clean, crisp professional-looking printing with accurate color reproduction.

-- Digital printing is still developing but it hasn’t yet been able to print on a wide range of material like offset printing can.
+Digital printing is still developing but it hasn’t yet been able to print on a wide range of materials like offset printing can.

 Things to Consider When Choosing a Printing Process